PatWie/tensorflow-cmake/README.md

 - **[inference](./inference)** running inference code using CMake in C/C+/Go/Python
 - **[example](./example)** running the C++ example from TensorFlow code using CMake

-It assumes that you have install TensorFlow from source using
+It assumes that you have installed TensorFlow from source using

 ```console
   ./configure